Popular Destinations

 Kevin Wang

-Hotels put a 'hold' on your card at check-in for incidentals.
-The hold is refundable — it's not a charge — but it ties up your available balance for days.
-Here's the actual mechanic, why under-21 travelers feel it more, and the math to run before booking.
+Hotels put a hold on your card at check-in for incidentals.
+The hold is refundable, not a charge, but it ties up your available balance for days.
+Here is the actual mechanic, why under-21 travelers feel it more, and the math to run before booking your room.

 18+ Friendly Only